What is Employee Engagement?

 Which organization wouldn’t want their employees to be happy at work?
-They want them to look forward to coming to work everyday, and love their jobs.
+They want them to look forward to coming to work everyday, and to love their jobs.
 But this ‘want’ doesn’t come easy.
 It takes work.

 That’s where Employee Engagement comes into the picture.
 Employee Engagement has a direct impact on the organization’s success.
-And therefore, the need to take care of the employees as they are the reason behind an organization’s success (or downfall!)

-Here are a few employee engagement ideas that work and can help an organization succeed:
+Top 10 employee engagement ideas that work and can help an organization succeed:

 1. Foster company culture through the workplace